 Direction

-From Mauritiusplatz, walk through the old town and then turn right along Hauptstraße to Rathausplatz.
+From Mauritiusplatz, the route leads through the old town centre and then right along Hauptstraße to Rathausplatz.

-The town hall square offers a beautiful backdrop with a view of the town hall and cantorate, guarded by the steeple of the elevated St. Nicholas Church.
-After the parish church and school were moved from Mauritiusplatz to the town hall, the new centre was built here.
-In 1738/39, the town hall was built in baroque style on the site of the previous building from 1558.
-The Kantorat (Kantorate) from 1510 with its neat half-timbered façade served as a replacement for the previous school building on Mauritiusplatz and housed two classrooms on the ground floor.
+The town hall square offers a beautiful backdrop with a view of the town hall and cantorate, watched over by the steeple of the elevated St Nicholas church.
+After the parish church and school were moved from Mauritiusplatz to the town hall, the new town centre was built here.
+In 1738/39, the town hall was built in the Baroque style on the site of the previous building from 1558.
+The Kantorat from 1510 with its neat half-timbered façade served as a replacement for the previous school building on Mauritiusplatz and housed two classrooms on the ground floor.
 In 1542, with the introduction of the Reformation, the church became Protestant.

-Inside, St. Nicholas holds numerous treasures: a late Gothic carved altar from the school of the important Franconian sculptor Tilman Riemenschneider, an octagonal baptismal font from 1571 and an 18th century confessional worth seeing.
+Inside, St Nicholas holds numerous treasures: a late Gothic carved altar from the school of the important Franconian sculptor Tilman Riemenschneider, an octagonal baptismal font from 1571 and an 18th century confessional that is well worth seeing.

 Rathausplatz